 There are a few storage companies that offer both moving and storage, using a single container to transport and store your property.
 These can be a good option when you need longer than a day to fill your moving truck or have less than a couple of weeks between the moving of your belongings to the new city and when you will be able to transfer them into your new home.

-If your company is handling your move, you may be required to use a specific moving company.
-If not, we have several tips to help you find the best movers for you.
+If your company is handling your move and has provided a relocation package, you may be required to use a specific moving company.
+If not, we have several tips to help you find the best movers and relocation companies for you.

 There are several factors to consider before relocating for a job, the most important being your family and relocation costs.
 It's a good idea to consider if this is a place that you'll enjoy living in, the cost of living, and the state of the job market if you aren't relocating with a job offer lined up.

 Moving can be expensive, even for local moves within the same state.
 You should budget at least $1,000 for relocation costs and prepare for other costs, such as fuel, packing and unpacking, or insurance.
 A local move on average costs $1,250 and a long-distance moved on average costs over $4,000.

 The main benefits of relocating are a change of pace, the opportunity to make new friends, and furthering your career path.
 If you're moving to start your dream job or a higher salary, the relocation costs aren't as large of a negative factor.
 Relocation allows you and your family to embrace change and seek out new experiences.